AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebases

-This interface, a work in progress, is designed to be general-purpose, enabling developers to work with rules and queries programmatically, using a convenient and approachable C# syntax, while being scalable for developers to load and parse rule collections from resources.
+This knowledgebase interface, a work in progress, is designed to be general-purpose, enabling developers to work with rules and queries programmatically, using a convenient and approachable C# syntax, while being simultaneously scalable for developers to load and parse collections of rules from resources.

 ```cs
 public interface IKnowledge